UN5T48L3/discord-token-grabber/README.md

-###### I am not the coder of this project, but I will continue to contribute to this project until the Discord Team fully secures the users data.
+###### I am not the coder of this project, but I will continue contributing to this project until the Discord Team fully secures the users data and care about their privacy for real.